storesafe/cordova-sqlite-storage/README.md

-# Cordova/PhoneGap SQLitePlugin - a reference implementation
+# Cordova/PhoneGap SQLitePlugin

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android/iOS/WP8, working to follow the HTML5 Web SQL API as close as possible.
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android/iOS/WP8, with HTML5 Web SQL API

-License for Android & WP versions: MIT or Apache
+License for Android & WP versions: MIT or Apache 2.0

 License for iOS version: MIT only